KennethNagin/slicenet/docs/QoEfromQoSwithSkydiver.md

 <ol>
 <li>Measuring QoE – in order to develop our approach, we created a controlled environment, where we can measure both network QoS parameters and application-level QoE, i.e. benchmark duration.
 We use a web service (WordPress) and measure the service level from the client perspective.
 The application is created on two Kubernetes (K8s) container clouds deployed through the IBM ICP service; the wordpress client is on one cluster and the wordpress server is running on the other cluster.</li>
 <li>Generating different quality of experiences – we generate “other” network traffic to the host on which the subject benchmark is running using iperf3 udp traffic.
 Multiple iperf3 servers are running on the same host as the wordpress server, while the iperf3 clients are launched on nodes other than the wordpress client.
 The iperf3 clients are run concurrently with the wordpress benchmarks.
 Various noise levels are generating by varying the number of client threads (-P), number of bytes transferred (-b), and  number running clients (one client per node).</li>
 <li>Measuring QoS – under our simulation model assumptions, the slice service provider can only measure local metrics within its slice.
 In our environment, we limited the QoS measurements to the K8s cluster that runs the WordPress service; namely, there are no metrics from the client cluster.
-The QoS is derived from network flows captured by skydive on the interface belonging to the wordpress service.</li>
+The QoS is derived from network flows captured by skydive on the interface belonging to the wordpress service.<br>
+This is the python code to create the capture  of the wordpress service:</li>
 </ol>
-<p>This is the python code to create the capture  of the wordpress service:</p>
 <pre class=" language-python"><code class="prism  language-python"><span class="token keyword">from</span> skydive<span class="token punctuation">.</span>rest<span class="token punctuation">.</span>client <span class="token keyword">import</span> RESTClient
 <span class="token keyword">import</span> yaml
 conf_vars <span class="token operator">=</span> yaml<span class="token punctuation">.</span>load<span class="token punctuation">(</span><span class="token builtin">open</span><span class="token punctuation">(</span><span class="token string">'tests_conf.yaml'</span><span class="token punctuation">)</span><span class="token punctuation">)</span>